By The SAMM Project Team | May 24, 2023

-Once you have a full SAMM cycle, consider donating your datasets to the benchmarking initiative.
+Once you have a full SAMM cycle, consider donating your datasets to the benchmark initiative.
 What is a full SAMM cycle, you ask?
 Follow these scoping guidelines, perform your assessments, carry out the roadmap plan, and have all your teams aligned.
 Then, you’ll be ready to contribute to a stronger community and better SAMM.

 Be a part of the SAMM community!

 - Join our Slack channel , where you’ll meet other users, ask questions, give feedback, and be in the loop of all things SAMM.

 - Join our monthly community calls, where we discuss different topics, exchange experiences and ideas, and review SAMM’s security practices in depth.